usagitoneko97/klara/A4_CFG/readme.md

 ![](resources/problems_statement_ex.svg.png)

-In the code shown above, does a phi function needed at the last block?
-Even though in the analysis of dominance frontier has suggested that a definition of the variable inside block 2 will result in phi function being placed in the last block, but because of variable `d` has no use at the last block, the phi function is **not** needed.
-Live variable analysis will provide the information needed to further narrow the set of φ-functions.
+In the code shown above, does a phi function needed at block **B3**?
+Even though the dominance frontier suggests that the definition of the variable d inside block 2 will result in φ-function being inserted in the last block, but because of variable d not being used there, the φ-function is not needed.
+This is where live variable analysis assists the dominance frontier to reduce the set of φ-functions.

 #### 1.6.1.2.
 Finding uninitialized variables

-If a statement uses some variable, *v* before *v* has been assigned a value, the variable *v* can be said is an uninitialized variable.
-The algorithm can deduce from the set of liveness properties of a variable to determine the variable is live out from other blocks to current blocks.
+ If a statement uses some variable v before it has been assigned a value, then clearly it is an error missed by the programmer.
+If the variable is defined in the same block, then it is a trivial task to determine if the variable has been initialized.
+However if the variable lives across multiple blocks, then it is no more trivial and we need LVA to make that deduction.

 #### 1.6.1.3.
 Dead code elimination

-A store operation like `a = b + c` is not needed if `a` is not used anywhere throughout code after the definition, or `a` **does not live out** of the block.
+A store operation like `a = b + c` is not needed if a is not used anywhere throughout the code after the definition, or a **does not live out** of the block.

 ### 1.6.2.
 Terminology